murad0cs/nestjs-microservices/README.md

 ### Using Postman

-A complete Postman collection is included in the repository:
+A comprehensive Postman collection is included in the repository:

 1. Import `NestJS-Microservices.postman_collection.json`
+   - Contains all endpoints including Circuit Breaker, DLQ, and Security tests
+   - Organized by feature categories
+   - Includes failure scenario testing and load tests
 2. Import `NestJS-Microservices.postman_environment.json`
 3. Select "NestJS Microservices - Local" environment
 4. The collection includes: